laurenho025/cs598-dlh-project/README.md

 ### Baseline Methods

+Create a directory named `converted` in the root directory, if you have not run the baseline methods script previously.
 To run the baseline methods:

 ```
 python basic_models.py --data data-nobatch.h5 --ngram 5